 ancestry (5.6%), along with some Native American ancestry residents

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the W 9th St / Iowa St

-neighborhood is English, spoken by 85.0% of households.
-Other important languages spoken here include Chinese, Navajo and Spanish.
+neighborhood is English, spoken by 87.0% of households.
+Other important languages spoken here include Native American languages and Spanish.